srobo/website/_posts/2020-07-12-ksf-lead-after-first-weekend.md

 ---

-After the first 24 matches, team KSF from Kenilworth Sixth Form head up the league leaderboard with X points.
+After the first 24 matches, team KSF from Kenilworth Sixth Form head up the league leaderboard with 58 points.
 They're closely followed by JAMDynamics and Lawrence Sheriff School.

 The league matches provide a proving ground for all the teams' hard work over